-And there are many more I could add.
-These types of peeps are not worth the headache.
-Give those bastards an inch and they’ll take a mile, your soul, and any sense of self-worth you ever had.
-Be prepared to encounter prospects like this — freelancers attract them, must be some sort of shoddy client pheromone they emit.
+These types of prospects are not worth the headache.
+Give those buggers an inch and they’ll take a mile, your soul, and any sense of self-respect you ever had.
+But be prepared to encounter such people, freelancers attract them.
+The key is to avoid working with them.

 I’ve never worked with god-awful clients.
-(I’ve had a couple of mediocre ones, fo sho.)

-And yeah, plenty of prospects wasted my time at the start.
+I’ve had a couple of mediocre ones, and yeah, plenty of prospects wasted my time at the start of freelancing.
 I recall the endless games of email tennis and the pick-your-brains phone calls that didn’t lead anywhere.
-But luckily I didn’t have the misfortune of working with these time wasters.
-I flatly refused one guy because he wouldn’t trust the process — my process.
-As for the others, they eventually realised I was not the content person for them.
-(Hallelujah!)
+But luckily I didn’t have the misfortune of working with these time-wasters.
+I flatly refused one guy because he wouldn’t trust the process (my process).
+As for the others, they eventually realised I wasn’t the content person for them.

 WARNING: There are also potential clients that, on the face of it, seem ideal.
 They blow smoke up your arse and say you’re the perfect fit for them.
 That’s nearly always utter bollocks.